mongodb/specifications/source/transactions/transactions.rst

 ^^^^^^^^^^^^^^^^^

 This method commits the currently active transaction on this session.
-Drivers MUST run a commitTransaction command with the writeConcern from TransactionOptions.
+Drivers MUST run a commitTransaction command with the writeConcern and, if configured, the maxCommitTimeMS from TransactionOptions.
 Drivers MUST report an error when the command fails or the command succeeds but contains a writeConcernError.
 This session is in the "transaction committed" state after this method returns — even on error.

 If this session is in the "no transaction" state, then Drivers MUST raise an error containing the message "No transaction started".